Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ## Testing
 In order to check our code in multiple situations, the situations needed to be simulated.
 To do this tests for every class were made checking differing exceptions and errors that could occur, however unlikely.
 Several exceptions and errors were simulated for all of the code in this project.
+Object creation, interaction, and insertion were all tested.

 ### Acceptance Testing
 All stories within the sprint 1 passed acceptance testing; minor issue was experienced while attempting to run the application on Windows based machines, however it was fixed.
 Minor issues were also experienced during sprint 2, where make move occasional throw errors, likely due to an error caused by json.
 The king piece is not fully functional, and is being moved to sprint 3.
+All criteria were met for testing during sprint 3, and final product was released/published.

 ### Unit Testing and Code Coverage
 Major issues were experienced during unit testing, and is in the process of being polished up with the help of the TA.
 Code coverage for sprint 1 has all passed, however, the code coverage is still relatively low.
 Sprint 2 unit testing was not much better, as some tests were not fully passing and not all unit tests are complete..
-Unit testing for both sprints are still work in progress.
+Unit testing for Sprint 3 went relatively well.
+The application tier received 77% coverage, an relatively good amount for the application tier.
+The model tier received 37% coverage, which can be improved to be 75% plus.
+Issues were experienced with testing the UI tier, with the code coverage only at a mere 7%.
+This is due to errors encountered while attempting to call the when().thenAnswer().